unbounce/iidy/README.md

 * More examples and documentation.

 * Unit tests of the pre-processor code.
-I've been relying on types and functional tests to date.
+Our current coverage is minimal.